 Q: Do women with DCIS need to be treated?

-Because of the risk that DCIS is a forerunner of invasive breast cancer, we recommend treatment.
+Because of the risk that it is a forerunner of invasive breast cancer, we recommend treatment.

 Treatment typically includes surgery, sometimes followed by radiation and/or hormonal therapy.
 The type of surgery performed is usually a lumpectomy, in which only the abnormal tissue and a layer of surrounding tissue are removed.
 Sometimes a mastectomy is performed, in which the entire breast is removed.
 Mastectomy may be recommended if the DCIS is very extensive and the surgeon cannot remove it entirely with a lumpectomy.

 Radiation therapy is generally given after a lumpectomy, although there is a great deal of debate over who should and shouldn’t receive radiotherapy after a diagnosis of DCIS.
-Occasionally, the drug tamoxifen is prescribed to prevent a recurrence of DCIS.
+Occasionally, the drug tamoxifen is prescribed to prevent a recurrence.